Investing in property

 - There are buying and selling costs – with estate agent and surveyor fees, stamp duty, land tax, solicitors’ and conveyancing fees to consider.
 From 1 April 2016, you’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional home or a residential buy-to-let property.

 - It’s demanding – doing maintenance work and managing property takes time and money.
-You may need to extend the lease – if you don’t own the freehold outright.
+You might need to extend the lease – if you don’t own the freehold outright.
 This is another cost and can take some time to negotiate.

 If you use a mortgage or a loan to buy property, there are additional risks: